TanyaChutani/YoloV5/README.md

 ### New ideas:

 1. **Data Augmentations**
 Possibly one of the game changing aspects of YOLO is the use of mosaic augmentation, which helps detect smaller objects in the image by combining four images into one in arbitrary ratios.
-It encourages localization of a variety of images in different portions of the image.
+It encourages localization of a variety of images in different portions of the image.<br>
 ![](https://github.com/TanyaChutani/YoloV5/blob/5017d63bbf54952a4bd240dce42ba6cbe8313946/assets/Result-of-a-mosaic-data-augmentation-example-from-four-input-images-best-viewed-in.jpg)

 2. **Anchor Boxes**